spotinst/help/src/docs/ocean-cd/getting-started/end-to-end.md

 * Insert the clusterID you chose during the operator installation.

-* Make sure the Prometheus address is correct.
-If you have followed the Prometheus installation, the address should be configured well.

 6. Run the command via CLI in your terminal:

 `oceancd apply -f <VP Yaml>`